Last Updated on May 17, 2022 by Grow with Bovees

 Neither can they survive in areas hotter than 99 deg F (37.2 deg C).

 How Do You Prevent Chigger Bites?

-However, it makes no sense to restrict your outdoor activities in fear of chiggers—instead, use the following methods to get rid of chiggers!
+However, it’s not necessary to restrict your outdoor activities in fear of these pesky mites—instead, use the following methods to combat chiggers while still enjoying your outdoor activity!